markclare1992/markclare1992.github.io/_posts/2020-08-27-home-advantage.md

 ## Motivation
 With 92 Premier league games taking place behind closed doors, and considerably more across the globe, there was an abundance of "analysis" claiming that home advantage had completely disappeared or even reversed with games taking place with no fans.
-I had been looking for a reason to force myself to install and learn some pyro/numpyro for a while so took this as an opportunity to give it a go.
+I had been looking for a reason to force myself to install and learn Pyro/Numpyro for a while so took this as an opportunity to give it a go.

 ## Model
 In a similar fashion to Ben's analysis [**here**](http://www.statsandsnakeoil.com/2020/07/27/estimating-the-disruption-to-home-advantage/) I have used a basic Dixon-Coles style model.